 Delmonico's Steak, Baked Alaska, Eggs Benedict, Lobster Newberg, Chicken A la Keene

 "Baked Alaska" – was created by Charles Ranhofer (1836-1899), the French chef at the famous Delmonico's restaurant in New York, to celebrate the United States purchase of Alaska from the Russians.
-William H. Seward (1801-1872), a Senator from New york, negotiated the purchase of Alaska from Russia, and the bill was signed on October 18, 1867.
-This purchase was known as "Stewart's Folly" and/or "Stewart's Icebox".
+William H. Seward (1801-1872), a Senator from New York, negotiated the purchase of Alaska from Russia, and the bill was signed on October 18, 1867.
+This purchase was known as “Seward’s Folly,” named after William Seward, the deal’s main advocate.
 In Charles Ranhofer's 1893 cookbook, The Epicurean, he called it an Alaska, Florida and makes it in individual portions.

 "Eggs Benedict" – 1860's – Credit is given to Delmonico's Restaurant, the first fine dining restaurant or public dining room ever opened in the United States.
 In the 1860's, a regular patron of the restaurant, Mrs. LeGrand Benedict, finding nothing to her liking and wanting something new to eat for lunch, discussed this with Delmonico's Chef Charles Ranhofer (1836-1899), Ranhofer came up with Eggs Benedict.
 A recipe for Eggs a'la Benedict was published in Chef Ranhofer's cookbook, The Epicurean, in 1894.